cressie176/blog/_posts/2024-03-20-overcoming-elk.md

 In this case the second record is dropped.

 There is an argument that both problems will self resolve with improved diligence.
-In practice however, any system which relies on human infalibility is doomed to fail.
+In practice however, any system which relies on human infallibility is doomed to fail.
 Another approach is to enforce a centrally managed schema.
 Unfortunately, this would create a developmental bottleneck and introduce a version management and domain modelling nightmare akin to sharing a single database between all of your applications.

 A more practical approach is to solve Mapping Explosion by restricting Elasticsearch's indexes to a single root attribute (say "@indexes", and to copy select paths from the logged context to a sub-document beneath this attribute, e.g.